 While the first part of the road is fairly easy, once you reach halfway you’ll be climbing several steep hills and walking through forests, so be well prepared.
 You shouldn’t have any problem finding good accommodation options all along the road.

 Southern Upland Way

-It starts at Buckie and ends at Aviemore, but it can be extended beyond to Newtonmore or Tomintoul.
+The Speyside Way starts at Buckie and ends at Aviemore, but it can be extended beyond to Newtonmore or Tomintoul.
 Without the extension, it takes about a week to finish, and the views from the Spey valley should be quite enjoyable to the travelers.
-You’ll be starting near the mouth or River Spey and going upstream, and along the way you can visit Aberlour and Glenlivet distilleries, or the Loch Garten Osprey Centre at Abernethy.
+You’ll be starting near the mouth or River Spey and going upstream, and along the way, you can visit Aberlour and Glenlivet distilleries, or the Loch Garten Osprey Centre at Abernethy.
 You’ll also be able to see plenty of wildlife!
-Deer, red squirrels, capercaillie and wildcats all roam the highlands, so bring your camera and capture the moments.
+Deer, red squirrels, capercaillie, and wildcats all roam the highlands, so bring your camera and capture the moments.